Join Team TechCrunch at these speed networking sessions at Disrupt – TechCrunch

 We love free swag, and we’re pretty sure you do, too.
 So, we’ll randomly select one participant from each networking session to receive a TC swag bag.
 W00t!

-Here are the meet and greets happening at Disrupt – Choose your category and kickstart your connections.
+Here are the meet and greets happening at Disrupt — choose your category and kickstart your connections.

 - Peer-to-Peer: Investors Connect with your community of startup investors to share connections, insights and expertise.